 Following a determination that termination/expulsion is not appropriate, a Hearing Officer may consider other Sanctions.
-The offenses listed in administrative Guide 1.7.1 can be extremely serious (in instances in which termination/expulsion is not warranted); for student and faculty Respondents, separation from the University for some period of time is expected.
+The offenses listed in administrative Guide 1.7.1 are extremely serious and (in instances in which termination/expulsion is not warranted); for student and faculty Respondents, separation from the University for some period of time is expected.

-A Hearing Officer should consider the aggravating factorsl isted at left. when imposing Sanctions.
+A Hearing Officer should consider the aggravating factors listed on page 44. when imposing Sanctions.
 When one or more aggravating factors are present, the Hearing Officer should impose a Sanction that includes a reflection of the seriousness of the aggravating factor(s).